-A hypervisor is computer software, firmware, or hardware that creates and runs virtual machines.
-Currently, two significant hypervisors dominate the virtualization market - Hyper-V vs. VMware.
+A hypervisor is computer software, firmware, or hardware that creates and runs virtual machines, with Hyper-V and VMware being the two main players in the virtualization market.

 This article will provide you with more knowledge about what Hyper-V is, what VMware is, and their differences.

-Hyper-V is a virtualization software to virtualize different operating systems on a single machine.
-It provides a virtualization platform where you can build IT infrastructure of any level of complexity.
+Hyper-V is a virtualization software that allows you to run multiple operating systems on a single machine, providing a flexible and scalable virtualization platform for building complex IT infrastructures.

 Advantages of Hyper-V